aws/karpenter-provider-aws/website/content/en/preview/upgrade/v1beta1-reference.md

 ### Consolidation

-The Karpenter `spec.consolidation` block has been shifted into a `consolidationPolicy`.
+The Karpenter `spec.consolidation` block has also been shifted under `consolidationPolicy`.
 If you were previously enabling Karpenter’s consolidation feature for underutilized nodes using the `consolidation.enabled` flag, you now enable consolidation through the `consolidationPolicy`.

 **consolidation enabled example (v1alpha)**